TobiasPSP/doneland_sources/Components/Storage/Permanent/On SD Cards/README.md

 > [!IMPORTANT]
 > When your *SD card* is larger than **32GB**, it is by default formatted with the *exFAT* filesystem, and *Windows* won't provide visible options to go back to the older *FAT32* filesystem.
 >
->  *SD card modules* and their libraries require the *FAT* filesystem, however.
+> *SD card modules* and their libraries require the *FAT32* filesystem, however.
 They cannot work with *exFAT*.
 >
-> You can change the *SD card* filesystem to *FAT* via a console command.
+> You can change the *SD card* filesystem to *FAT32* via a console command.
 Press `Win+R`, then launch either `cmd` or `powershell`, and enter this command (assuming that drive *E:* is your *SD card* drive - adjust the drive letter accordingly): `format /FS:FAT32 e:`.
-This command may take an hour time as it is completely re-formatting the drive. *QuickFormat* cannot change the filesystem to *FAT*.
+This command may take an hour time as it is completely re-formatting the drive. *QuickFormat* cannot change the filesystem to *FAT32*.
 >
 > Even if your *SD card* is larger than *32GB*, you won't lose storage capacity by reformatting to *FAT32*.
 As it turns out, *FAT32* supports drive sizes of up to *2TB* and file sizes of up to *4GB*, and so do most operating systems.
 >
 > The *FAT32* file size limitation of *4GB* is the primary reason why *exFAT* was invented: your sensor projects can  quite happily live with a maximum file size of *4GB*, others (like *4K Video Cameras*) can't.
 With *exFAT* file sizes of up to *128PB* can be stored.

-Now you can insert the *SD card* into your *SD card module* slot.
+Now insert the *SD card* into your *SD card module* slot.
 Make sure the contacts face towards the board, and do not use force.

 Some boards have a *snap* mechanism while others simply slide the card in and out without any lock.

-With *snap* mechanisms, you need to gently *push* the *SD card* to release them from the slot when you want to remove them.
+With *snap* mechanisms, you need to gently *push* the *SD card* to release them when you want to eject and remove them.

 ## Troubleshooting

-Here are a few thoughts when things don't work at first:
+A few thoughts when things don't work at first:

 * If the sketch above cannot find the *SD card reader*, first check your wiring.
 In the code, check that you defined the *chipSelect* pin correctly.
 * If you do not use a *Wemos D1 Mini* microprocessor board (or compatible), make sure you connect the wires to the correct **SPI** pins.
 Remember: pin *labels* (like **D6**) and pin numbers (like **6**) are *not* the same.